dshot92/save-with-versioning/README.md

 ### Extension Preferences
 You can customize the add-on's behavior by accessing the "Save with Versioning" preferences:
-- **Version Suffix**: Specify the suffix used for the incremented version numbers.
+- **Version Suffix**: Specify the suffix used for the incremented version numbers (e.g., '_v001').
-- **Publish Suffix**: Specify the suffix used for the published file.
+- **Publish Suffix**: Specify the suffix used for the published file (e.g., '_published').
+- **Panel Category**: Choose the category where the "Save with Versioning" panel will appear in the 3D Viewport sidebar.
+Options include:
+  - Item
+  - Tool
+  - View
+  - Edit

 ### Usage
 1. **Save Increment**: Save the current file with an incremented version number.